Jenny Hsieh, Ph.D. | Semmes Distinguished Chair in Cell Biology

 Vanesa Nieto-Estevez, Ph.D.

 Hi there, I am Vanesa.
 I got my B.S. in Biology in the University of Alcala and my Ph.D in Neuroscience at the Cajal Institute (Madrid, Spain).
-I joined the Hsieh Lab in 2015 as a postdoctoral fellow.
+I joined the Hsieh Lab in 2015 as a postdoctoral fellow; now I'm an Assistant Professor of Research at UTSA.
 I’m studying genetic epilepsy using 3D organoids.
 When I am not in the lab, I like traveling, especially to see animals in the wild.

 Parul Varma, Ph.D.

 Hi, this is Parul.
 I have my PhD in Nuclear Architecture and Chromatin Organization where I studied the role of nuclear matrix components using Drosophila melanogaster as the model system.
 Currently, I am studying gene expression dynamics in genetic and acquired epilepsies using mouse and human model systems.
-I am a Molecular Biologist turned into a Bioinformatician.
+I am a Molecular Biologist turned into a Bioinformatician; now I'm an Assistant Professor of Research at UTSA.
 Recently, I have taken up interest in single cell data analysis and spend most of my time running codes and developing R skills.
 Other than lab, I love to work out, travel and take part in creative art classes.